Leshuguita/leshuguita.github.io/content/blog/fonts/index.en.md

 When opening my already built font, FontForge shows all its glyphs.
 When double clicking on one, a window appears for editing its shape.
 Since my glyphs and characters are pretty much done, I didn't use this window much.

 {% img_figure(url="/blog/fonts/ff_main.png") %}
-FontForge's main window
+FontForge's main window.
 {% end %}

 {% img_figure(url="/blog/fonts/ff_edit.png") %}
-The glyph editing window
+The glyph editing window.
 {% end %}

 The kerning between character pairs is changed from a different window: `Element` > `Font Info` > `Lookups`, in the GPOS tab.
 Here, a new Lookup has to be created, with "Pair Position" type and with the `kern` feature.
 This last bit is important, it's what lets programs know that your font supports kerning.

 {% img_figure(url="/blog/fonts/ff_kern.png") %}
-A new kerning Lookup
+A new kerning Lookup.
 {% end %}

 Within this new Lookup, we create a new Subtable.
 I chose to use kerning classes, instead of individual pairs, because this lets me change the kerning for multiple similar pairs at once.
 For example, the kerning between "T" and "o" is going to be the same as between "T" and "a", and so "o" and "a" can just go in the same class.

 {% img_figure(url="/blog/fonts/ff_kern_m.png") %}
-The kerning Subtable window\
+The kerning Subtable window.\
 At the top, you specify classes.
 At the bottom, the kerning between each pair.
 To the right, there's a preview, and the box to edit the kerning of the current class pair.
 {% end %}